Guide

 1. Choose your business structure and name

 Your business structure determines your tax obligations, personal liability, and operational requirements.
-Choose the structure that best fits your situation before applying for licenses.
+Choose the structure that fits your situation before applying for licenses.

 Common California business structures include: